 For most commercial properties in California, inspection costs fall somewhere in the following ranges:

-- Small commercial properties such as single-tenant retail spaces or small office suites typically run between $1,500 and $3,000.
+- Small commercial properties such as single-tenant retail spaces or small office suites typically run between $1,000-$3,000.

 - Mid-range commercial buildings including multi-tenant office buildings, mid-size retail centers, and standard industrial properties generally fall between $3,000 and $6,000.